Main muscles of the lower limb: want to learn more about it?

 Groups of muscles: Anterior compartment of leg, lateral compartment of leg, posterior compartment of leg, medial plantar muscles, central plantar muscles, lateral plantar muscles, dorsal foot muscles

-Movements the toe joints: Flexion, extension, abduction, adduction
+Movements at the toe joints: Flexion, extension, abduction, adduction

-Now that you’ve gotten familiar with the main muscle groups, continue your learning by focusing on individual muscle groups:
+Now that you’re familiar with the main muscle groups, continue your learning on the lower limb with the study units below.